 3. 42% of women have faced gender discrimination at work.

 (Pew Research Center)

-Nearly four out of ten American women admitted they had experienced discrimination at work due to their gender, according to the sexism in the workplace statistics.
-The most frequent discrimination that women reported included a range of incidents, from being paid less than male colleagues for the same job to being disregarded by managers for some important tasks.
+Nearly 4 out of 10 American women admitted they had experienced discrimination at work due to their gender, statistics on sexism show.
+The most frequent discrimination women reported included a range of incidents, from being paid less than male colleagues for the same job to being disregarded by managers for some important tasks.